 Beavers (along with humans and other animals—domestic and wild) are known carriers of the disease, and believe it or not, Grand Canyon has beavers.

 My filter clogged up and I needed water, so not having a way to purify water, I drank right out of the stream.
 One thing to remember if you are in the same situation; always drink the water.
-You can be treated for giardia later; DEATH from dehydration is harder to treat!
+You can be treated for giardia later; you can’t treat DEATH from dehydration!

 Because of this situation, I now carry purification tablets as well as a filter.
 The additional ounce in weight is well worth the safety net it provides.